Review: "The Great Southern Trendkill" by Texas Thrash Metal Band Pantera

 Pantera the heavy metal band from Arlington, Texas that impressed music fans with Phil Anselmo’s impressive falsetto style vocals, good lead guitars, and terrific metal songs such as Heresy, Clash With Reality, Medicine Man and several others really hit rock bottom in 1996.
-They got so poor musically that they released The Great Southern Trendkill which was the worst groove metal album in the history of heavy metal.
-That is until I heard the album Illusions by Antioch, California thrash metal band Sadus.
+They got so poor musically that they released The Great Southern Trendkill which was the worst groove metal album in the history of heavy metalat first analysis.
 That’s quite a statement but yes, what you hear on this album is heavy, groove filled metal that has vocals which are forced.
-This brings us to the next reason why The Great Southern Trendkill is such a horrible groove metal album.
-This next reason is the vocals of Phil Anselmo which sound like a man who is not singing with inspiration or passion.
-It is almost like Phil never really cared about performing great vocals anymore.
-Even listening to this album in 2018 is really hard to do.
-The vocals just drag on and on like a man that has totally lost his vocal talents.
-Phil Anselmo is just a shadow of his former self in this album and you are about to see why this is the case.
-Or is this album better than what it felt like listening to it in 2017?
+Or is it really the worst groove metal album as of 2019?
+This may not be the case so buckle up and let’s get started on reviewing an album which I’ve always thought to be a very poor effort musically.

 The Great Southern Trendkill 20th Anniversary Edition Album Cover